Thang Nguyen 555

 So drop the facade, the pretense, unlearn those rote learning, stop saying the expected and for once, release that weight (stress) someone has outsourced onto us.
 Fly free, face the Sun, and feel the warmth of free air and freedom.
 I’d take that over any Stockholm S** any day, since we all eventually die alone as part of the package we didn’t sign on.

 The Olympics reinforce healthy competition: win/lose by the rules.
-It’s been said our happiness depends largely on our relationships to one another e.g. Tennis Champions McEnroe later picked his rival for Best Man at his wedding.
+It’s been said that our happiness depends largely on our relationship to one another e.g. Tennis Champions McEnroe later picked his rival as Best Man.

-My 360-degrees reputational currency are intentionally diverse e.g. female, bi-continental, homosexual, multi-cultural and direct report etc. to self-stamp and “self-verified” in our age of AI, with un-doctored profile and non-photoshopped photo.
+My 360-degree reputational currency are intentionally diverse e.g. female, bi-continental, multi-cultural direct report etc. to self-authenticate in our age of AI, as an un-doctored profile and photo.

-Over time, we extract wisdom from digital “social nutrient”, a connection of our connection often influences us more per some study (six-degrees of separation).
-Thank you, Glenn Arnold of Wheaton Journalism school, for mentioning Zinserr.
+Over time, we extract wisdom from their “social nutrient”, a connection of our connection often influences us more per some study (six-degrees of separation).
+Glenn Arnold of Wheaton Journalism school for mentioning Willaim Zinsser that set me on the right course.
 Influencers come in all shapes and sizes: teachers, families and friends.

-The Internet offers nuggets of wisdom from crowd: people we probably will never meet (Wikipedia contributors).
-We’re kids in the candy store: overwhelmed by colorful choices, with untrained capacity to absorb (sugar high) or filter for use.
-We become digital chipmunks, storing food for fear of famine (pre-internet times).
+The Internet offers nuggets of wisdom from crowd: people we never and probably will never meet (Wikipedia).
+Kids in the candy store: overwhelmed by colorful choices, with untrained capacity to absorb (sugar high) or find use for.
+We become digital chipmunks who store food for fear of famine.

 How to inoculate ourselves against bad information?
-Just like how to know which foods are best for brain.
+Just like how to know which foods are best for our bodies.
 We have become hoarder and sorter of data as they pour out of the firehose.
 Tangents stuff wears us out: information-fatigue.

 The future belongs to data scientists.
 Neil Postman made similar comment about Television in ” Amuse ourselves to death”; little did he know the Internet and streaming usher in a biblical deluge.